tgvashworth/fetch-engine/README.md

 Allows a plugin to react to a request being made, but not affect it.

 Return value would be ignored.

+#### `fetch`

+Takes two arguments: the input `request` and a `next` method that takes no arguments, but causes the request to be passed to the next plugin and eventually hit the network.

+The `fetch` method allows plugins to intercept the Request that's about to be made and return a `Response` without hitting the network.

+Should return a `Promise` for a `Response`.

 #### `fetching`